Nisha-Asabe/Nisha-Asabe/README.md

 ---

 ### 💫 About Me:
 Hello there!
-I'm **Nisha Asabe**, a tech enthusiast and 3rd-year B.Tech student, fueled by curiosity and a drive to solve real-world challenges through technology.
+I'm **Nisha Asabe**, a tech enthusiast and final year B.Tech student, fueled by curiosity and a drive to solve real-world challenges through technology.
 Whether it's designing intuitive user interfaces or tackling complex data problems, I’m passionate about creating solutions that make an impact.

 🚀 Current Focus: Sharpening my skills in the MERN Stack and exploring AI & Cybersecurity to build innovative, secure, and intelligent web applications.<br>
 🎵 When I'm not coding, you'll find me vibing to music or exploring something creative—it’s my go-to source of inspiration!<br>